bitquery/graphql-docs/docs/Examples/bitcoin/bitcoin-fee-api.md

 import VideoPlayer from "../../../src/components/HomepageFeatures/videoplayer.js";

-## Get Bitcoin Transactions and Fees of an Account
+## List Bitcoin Transactions with Per-Tx Fees and USD Fees

 Below query will get you bitcoin transactions for a account along with the transaction fees.
 You can try out the query [here](https://ide.bitquery.io/bitcoin-trxn-fees-for-a-account_2).